 - When you leave the building, move to your assigned meeting area which will be at least 100 feet away from the building.

 - Do not return to your room or re-enter the building.
 Wait for instructions.
-You may enter the building when the alarm is silenced OR after the all clear has been given by the fire department.
+You may not enter the building when the alarm is silenced unless the all clear has been given by the fire department

 - Please keep posters and other combustible decorations to a minimum.